isaac-sim/IsaacLab/docs/source/features/task_workflows.rst

         :language: python
         :pyobject: RewardsCfg

+Through this approach, it is possible to easily vary the implementations of the task by switching some components while leaving the remaining of the code intact.
+This flexibility is desirable when prototyping the environment and experimenting with different configurations.
+It also allows for easy collaborating with others on implementing an environment, since contributors may choose to use different combinations of configurations for their own task specifications.

 .. seealso::

     We provide a more detailed tutorial for setting up an environment using the manager-based workflow at